royabes/egi-whitepaper/README.md

 EGI contributes to a broader movement toward democratizing research methodology:

-**The Opportunity**: Large language models are trained on human language—the accumulated expression of human experience, wisdom, and knowledge.
+**The Opportunity**: Large language models are trained on human language, the accumulated expression of human experience, wisdom, and knowledge.
 This makes them uniquely suited to assist in understanding human perspectives at scale.

 **The Challenge**: Without careful design, AI-mediated research could simply replicate and amplify existing power structures in knowledge production.